 Artisanal ice-cream making

-Do you have a home-based catering business or do you receive guests at home, for example with a Bed & Breakfast?
+Do you have a home-based catering business or do you receive guests at home, for example with a Bed ?
 If so, you probably use your kitchen for both business and private purposes.
 In that case, make a clear distinction between food for catering and food for yourself in both the kitchen and storage area.
 For example, you can do so by using different refrigerators.
 HACCP regulations, such as completing HACCP lists, thus also apply to entrepreneurs who work from home.